Skip to main content

 • Service issues (product problems, shipping delays)

-• Billing confusion (did not recognize charge)
+• Billing confusion (didn't recognize the charge)

 • Better billing descriptors (for recognition issues)